PythonZero/CodeSnippets/Docker.rst

     # (creates and cd's into the directory)
     WORKDIR /code

     # copy the dependencies file to the working directory
+    # we do this separately, so that when you re-create the image, it can skip the
+    # re-installing of requirements each time, and uses the old version (unless the reqs change)
     COPY requirements.txt .

     # install dependencies